JTarball/hyroxwebsite/site/content/post/how-hard-is-hyrox.md

 * Pushing/Pulling @ Hyrox Weight on carpet feels soo much harder
 * Wall balls at the end of Hyrox will not feel like the weight specified.
 Train with 9kg or greater (mens) to get a similar feeling after fatiguing your shoulder muscles with e.g. hand release pushups.
 * Running the distance is harder because it's compromised.
-Run after lifting very heavy for similar feeling.
+Run after lifting very heavy for a similar feeling.
 * Farmers carry weight will feel heavier
 * Burpees will be harder after the sleds.
 Do Hand Release pushups or shoulder press to pre-fatigue.